Best Android Emulators for iOS Gaming (2025 Comparison)

 - Controller support and ease of mapping.

-- Policy posture and data safety, referencing is using an Android emulator on iOS safe and legal? and security risks of emulator apps on iOS.
+- Policy posture and data safety, referencing is using an Android emulator for iOS safe and legal and security risks of Android emulators on iOS.

 Testing was done over Wi-Fi 6 and a backup mobile hotspot to capture real-world variability.
-I also checked how each method behaved when the network degraded, aligning with tips in fix lag when playing Android games via iOS emulator.
+I also checked how each method behaved when the network degraded, aligning with tips in fix lag in Android emulator games on iOS.

 Category 1: Cloud Streaming Platforms